 Key questions for stakeholders:

-What is the comparative advantage of SUN CSA / CSOs?
+What is the comparative advantage of SUN CSA / CSOs? (vis a vis other stakeholders involved in nutrition)

 What are the weaknesses of SUN CSA / CSOs?

+How could/ does your organization benefit from being part of SUN CSA?
 What does success look like (for CSA and for individual members)?

+In your views, how should SUN CSA be funded in the future (secretariat and activities) .
+Is your agency willing to financially support; support in other ways?

 What are the key trends, critical issues & players influencing success of SUN CSO?